Skip to main content

 The Klamath-Siskiyou Bioregion, of which Jackson County is a part, is known for its incredible biodiversity, including in forest types.
 Jackson County is home to oak woodlands, mixed conifer forests, higher elevation conifer forests, and riparian forests.
 These forests provide a host of benefits to the county: timber, recreation, water filtration, carbon storage, and wildlife habitat just to name a few.

 However, there are many challenges facing our forests.
-Much of the Rogue Valley is a fire-adapted ecosystem, which means that historically the environment experienced low-intensity, periodic fires (every 5-7 years), either naturally occurring or applied by Indigenous peoples; this type of fire remains an important part of creating healthy forests and woodlands.
-However, forest management over the last 100 years has favored fire suppression, not the frequent, low-intensity burns that were part of the historic regime in this area.
+Much of the Rogue Valley is a fire-adapted ecosystem, which means that historically the environment experienced low-intensity, periodic fires.
+However, forest management over the last 100 years has favored fire suppression, in place of frequent, low-intensity burns.
+Fire exclusion has resulted in overcrowded and dense forests.
+These forests are significantly more-susceptible to extreme wildfire and more unhealthy overall.
+Fire exclusion has also led to conifer encroachment that threatens oak woodlands.

 Our forests are in need of restoration and ongoing management to increase their health and resiliency to current and future stressors.
 Practices such as thinning and sustainable harvest, prescribed fire, removal of invasive species, and restoration of native species are critical for restoring forest health.
 This work is needed in forests recovering from some of the large, destructive fires we've had and in forests that haven't yet faced this challenge.
 In some areas, restoration may also mean a transition of forest type from conifer to oaks and other species as shifting climatic conditions may no longer allow the former forest composition to flourish.